sarsamurmu/zusty/pages/src/docs/elements/button.md

 ---

-## Bunch of Buttons
+## Bunch of buttons
-You can use Zusty's Built-in Container to contain bunch of Buttons.
+You can use Zusty's built-in container to contain bunch of buttons.
 They will break whenever necessary.

 ```html {snippet}
 <div class="zust-container">